zoffixznet/perl6.party/post/A-Request-to-Larry-Wall-to-Create-a-Language-Name-Alias-for-Perl-6.md

-%% title: Request to Larry Wall to Create a Language Name Alias for Perl 6
+%% title: A Request to Larry Wall to Create a Language Name Alias for Perl 6
 %% date: 2018-10-07
 %% desc: The culmination of the naming discussion